Midway Food Court

 That interest never materialised, but in 2017 Supermac's revealed they were in talks to build a Portlaoise Plaza here, similar to the popular one down the road.
 They purchased a 109-acre plot of land for €3.25 million, but later sold 76 acres to the council.

 A planning application was formally lodged in March 2018 for a two-storey building with a food court, a drive thru and a forecourt.
 Several objections have been raised by local businesses, arguing that the roundabout can't handle it, that the building design is poor and that it merely replicates the existing food court.
+Planning permission was granted, and a subsequent appeal from Applegreen claiming that two service stations on one roundabout would be confusing was overthrown.
+Transport Infrastructure Ireland are also thought to have concerns, but they did not formally appeal.

 |Mayfield (27 km)||Services on the M7 (Ireland)||